Walnut, Iowa History

 1904 - The city council approves the sale of bonds to construct an electric light plant for the city.

 1906 - Walnut's first and only department store is opened in a huge 75 ft x 150 ft building on the west side of Central downtown.
 It was operated by Madsen Brothers and Chambliss.
-The store closed in 1935, a victim of the Great Depression.
+The business closed in 1935, a victim of the Great Depression.
 The building still stands today.

 1908 - Walnut's high school plays Oakland in its first girls basketball game.
 Five players play per side, with two forwards, two guards and one center who plays only in the center circle of the court.
 Captains are Jennie Cissna and Alma Johanssen.
 Basketball began in 1902 as an intramural sport for Walnut high school girls.
 The first mention of boys basketball is 1912.